Chart Color Schemes

 Age

-Benowa's median age is 44 years, which is slightly higher than Rest of Qld's average of 41 years and considerably older than Australia's median age of 38 years.
-The age profile shows that individuals aged 15-24 are particularly prominent, comprising 13.7% of the population, while those aged 25-34 make up a smaller proportion at 8.3%.
-Between 2021 and present, the percentage of 15 to 24-year-olds has increased from 11.9% to 13.7%, while the 5 to 14 age group has decreased from 14.2% to 13.0%.
-By 2041, significant demographic changes are projected for Benowa.
-The 25-34 age cohort is expected to grow by 42%, adding 371 residents to reach a total of 1,258.
-Meanwhile, the 15-24 age group is projected to grow by a modest 1%, with an increase of 15 people.
+Benowa's median age is 44 years, which is slightly higher than the Rest of Qld average of 41 years and considerably older than Australia's median age of 38 years.
+The age profile indicates that individuals aged 15-24 are particularly prominent, making up 13.7% of the population, while those aged 25-34 constitute a smaller proportion at 8.3%.
+Between 2021 and present day, the percentage of residents aged 15 to 24 has increased from 11.9% to 13.7%, whereas the 5 to 14 age group has decreased from 14.2% to 13.0%.
+Population forecasts for Benowa in the year 2041 suggest significant demographic shifts, with the 25-34 cohort projected to grow by 42%, adding 371 residents to reach a total of 1,258.
+Conversely, the 15-24 age group is forecasted to grow by only 1% (an increase of 14 people).